qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer to drop field(s) from
+  Input vector layer to drop field(s) from.

 ``Fields to drop`` [tablefield: any] [list]
-  Select the field(s) to drop
+  Select the field(s) to drop.

 Output
 ......

 ``Fields dropped`` [vector: any]
-  Vector layer without the field(s) chosen
+  Vector layer without the field(s) chosen.

 .. _qgisfieldcalculator: